Dileep7589/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-I developed a comprehensive project in Excel, creating multiple dashboard and table to analyse the data.
-This process involved several stages, including data preprocessing, data cleaning, and data visualization.
+# Hospital-Emergency-Room-Data-Analysis(Interactive Dashboard creation using MS Excel)
+## Project Objective
+We need to create a Hospital Emergency Room Analysis Dashboard in MS Excel to improve efficiency and provide useful insights.
+This dashboard will help stakeholders monitor, analyze, and make better decisions for managing patients and improving services.